Elizabeth Hurley Goes Braless Under Thigh-Skimming Sarong Dress

 The beautiful garment, one from her brand’s Summer Collection, boasted an elegant floral pattern in a myriad of bright colors.
 The beach dress was adorned with a chic gold ring, complete with a vibrant pink strap that tied around the neck.

 For her latest Instagram photo, Elizabeth went braless in the ethereal beach dress, baring her shoulders and flaunting her perky decolletage.
-Crafted from a vaporous silk fabric, the thigh-skimming sarong dress showcased her hourglass figure, showing that the EdTV actress certainly has what it takes to command the attention and admiration of her 1.2 million Instagram followers.
+Crafted from vaporous silk fabric, the thigh-skimming sarong dress showcased her hourglass figure, showing that the EdTV actress certainly has what it takes to command the attention and admiration of her 1.2 million Instagram followers.

 Looking every inch the siren in the spectacular attire, Elizabeth was a vision of beauty in her new Instagram snap.
 Her loose-fitting sarong dress highlighted her delicate frame, accentuating her tiny waist and ample curves.